Ma-long214/SIT210./README.md

 // ⚠️This is NOT the code for the re-submission.
-It is kept to preserve the original submission for reflection purposes.⚠️
+It is kept to preserve the original submission for reflection purposes.
+The updated code for the re-submission, which should be assessed, is included in the "Task4.1Interrupts" file.⚠️